How to Spend 72 Hours in Split: Best Things to Do and Eat

 Trg Republike (Prokurative) - Republic Square in Split, Croatia

-With its narrow cobblestone alleys, stone walls, and numerous gates to get in and out, it can genuinely feel like trying to navigate a maze at times.
+Between the narrow cobblestone alleys, ancient stone walls, and all the gates leading in and out, it can feel a bit like trying to find your way through a maze.

 Silver Gate of Diocletian's Palace in Split Old Town seen at night